 This swing trading crypto strategy is for investors that miss the initial breakout period.
 If you miss the breakout, you aren’t completely out of luck.

 Instead of buying during the runup, many investors will do what’s called “buying the pullback.”
 Usually, a coin experiences a price surge following a breakout.
 However, at some point, traders will begin to take profits.
 This creates a sharp pullback in price.
 This sharp pullback creates another buying opportunity for traders that missed the first breakout.
-Being patient also prevents traders from buying right before a sharp pullback.

 Follow The Crowd